camilla-eldridge/Sequence-tools/README.md

 Gets highest scoring sequence alignment from exonerate output (when you don't want to use bestn) <br /> <br /> <br />

+	nhmmer_or_hmmsearch_to_fasta.py

+Gets fasta sequence for protein hits from hmmsearch or hit regions(dna) from nhmmer